tbaumann/Cinephage/docs/INDEXERS.md

 # Indexers

-Cinephage includes built-in support for 23+ torrent indexers using both Cardigann-compatible YAML definitions and native TypeScript implementations.
+Cinephage includes built-in support for ~20 torrent indexers using both Cardigann-compatible YAML definitions and native TypeScript implementations.
 No external tools like Jackett or Prowlarr are required for basic functionality.

+> **Tip**: For indexers not built into Cinephage, use Torznab integration with [Prowlarr](https://prowlarr.com/) or [Jackett](https://github.com/Jackett/Jackett), which support 500+ indexers including sites with Cloudflare protection.

 This document serves as both usage documentation and a comprehensive catalog of indexers in the torrent ecosystem.